istio-ecosystem/sail-operator/docs/README.md

 Note that the only field that was added is the `spec.version` field.
 There are a few situations however where the APIs are different and require different approaches to achieve the same outcome.

-### Gateways

-Sail Operator does not support deploying Gateways using `spec.values.gateways`, only Gateway Injection and Gateway API are currently supported.
-See the [Gateways](#gateways) section for more information.

 ### components field

 Sail Operator's Istio resource does not have a `spec.components` field.
 Instead, you can enable and disable components directly by setting `spec.values.<component>.enabled: true/false`.
 Other functionality exposed through `spec.components` like the k8s overlays is not currently available.